Skip to Main Content

 • Voces y Caras: Latinx Communities of North Florida

-The project Voces y Caras: Hispanic Communities of North Florida has grown from a series of interviews performed by students in the course SPN3351 Communication and Communities for Heritage Speakers of Spanish.
+Voces y Caras: Latinx Communities of North Florida has grown from a series of interviews performed by students in the course SPN3351 Communication and Communities for Heritage Speakers of Spanish.
 These interviews focus on the rapidly growing Hispanic community of North Florida, which – as this project makes evident – is very diverse.
 The interviewees come from, or have connections to Spanish-speaking countries in Europe, Africa, and the Americas.
 They occupy different roles in our community; some are doctors, business executives, teachers, police officers, undocumented migrants, students, parents, etc. Some have been here for many years, and others came recently.
 Some escaped political repression and violence in their own countries, others came looking for a better future, and some came following their loved ones.
 They all represent a happy, vibrant, family-oriented, hard-working community whose members strive to achieve their goals and dreams.
 They have assimilated to American society while maintaining a strong cultural identity.
 This endeavor started in the spring semester of 2012, and has continued until the present time becoming an annual event.

 • Water Stories: A River Harvest

-Water Stories: A River Harvest.
-In collaboration with Local Initiatives Support Corporation (LISC) and St. Johns Riverkeeper (SJR), "Water Stories: A River Harvest" is an oral history study and a theatrical production and digital program on the environmental and communal history of Jacksonville, Florida’s Ribault River/Moncrief Creek corridor.
+In collaboration with Local Initiatives Support Corporation (LISC) and St. Johns Riverkeeper (SJR), Water Stories: A River Harvest is an oral history study and a theatrical production and digital program on the environmental and communal history of Jacksonville, Florida’s Ribault River/Moncrief Creek corridor.
 The river connects multiple African American neighborhoods of historical significance undergoing revitalization and environmental remediation.
 The project’s goal is to document, preserve, and augment community assets—economic, residential, environmental, communal—in this area of local historical significance: it contains the largest concentration of African American cemeteries in the state and is home to a large concentration of Black military veteran gravesites; it is the home of early 20th century African American philanthropist Eartha MM White and her farm that still supplies food to the Clara White Mission.
 It has also been the site of environmental degradation—having been the location of two superfund sites and having the largest concentration of septic systems in Duval County, further polluting the river.